3. Population Model Overview

 #> 3 3 NA NA NA NA NA

-#> 3 NA NAThe habitat capacity file has columns:
+#> 3 NAThe habitat capacity file has columns:

 | Column | Description |